Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

 \subsubsection{Results \& Discussion}

-} The mean average precision (MAP) and R-precision results are summarized in Table~\ref{tab:mre_evaluation}. \comment{As can be seen, t}he MRE outperforms other methods evaluated on \commentmaor{both} datasets in terms of MAP and R-precision. \comment{ These results emphasize the effectiveness of the MRE of being a good indicator for distinguishing between relevant and irrelevant documents.
-This finding strengths the pre-trained word vectors of being very useful to detect similar words in two documents.
-This calculation is automatic and doesn't require cold start like in case of \commentmaor{learn to rank measures which requires the user to train the ranking measure on the search engine.} }
+The mean average precision (MAP) and R-precision results are summarized in Table~\ref{tab:mre_evaluation}.
+As can be seen, the WMD outperforms other methods evaluated on both datasets in terms of MAP and R-precision.
+These results emphasize the effectiveness of the WMD in being a good indicator for distinguishing between relevant and irrelevant documents.
+Also, it strengths the pre-trained word vectors of being very useful to detect similar words in two documents.

-\commentmaor{Another impotent aspect we want to examine is the effect of the prototype document informativeness on the MAP score relative to each relevance measure.
-This aspect is impotent because it examines whether the relevance measure estimates the results' relevance according to the prototype or not.} \commentmaor{The results are presented in Figure~\ref{fig:elevace_measures_MAP_to_Labels}.
-The trends in the results show how the MRE utilizes better the information found in the prototype document to rank the results.
-This finding indicates that the MRE is the best candidate as a loss function for our query selection method.}
+Another impotent aspect we want to examine is the effect of the prototype document informativeness on the MAP score.
+This aspect is impotent because it examines whether the relevance measure estimates the results' relevance according to the prototype or not.
+The results are presented in Figure~\ref{fig:elevace_measures_MAP_to_Labels}.
+The trends in the results show how the WMD utilizes better the information found in the prototype document to rank the results.
+This finding indicates that the WMD is the best candidate as a loss function for our query selection method.